asunathanr/pycrafty_express/README.md

 # Create a script:
 Enter the desired file name in the text box with the text "File name" and click the Create Script button.
+It is recommended to use just alphanumeric characters for the file name.
 The file should be saved in the appropriate directory.
 If no file name is entered in that text box a file named "script.py" is created instead.